rahil627/rathewolf/docs/index.md

 ### strange marks

 [rahil's notepad](https://rahilpatel.com), my first web-site, since circa 2005(?)
-  - [my "resume"](https://rahilpatel.com/resume), more like a history of my life
+  - [my "resume"](https://rahilpatel.com/resume), more like a history of my life now..
-  - [my early portfolio](https://rahilpatel.com/portfolio), lists my early digital works and my early writings; extremely limited given i haven't done much digital work nor even much writing for many years now
+  - [my early portfolio](https://rahilpatel.com/portfolio), lists my early digital works and my early writings
-  - [things i've written](https://rahilptel.com/blog/things-ive-written), some of my early writings 'n philosophies
+  - [things i've written](https://rahilptel.com/blog/things-ive-written), contains many of my early writings 'n philosophies

 future projects:
-[rathewolf](https://rathewolf.com), my new digital home (*this* site!!)
+[rathewolf](https://rathewolf.com), my new digital home (*this* site)
   - [the mind of rathewolf](https://mind.rathewolf.com), a new digital home for my philosophies, my language: my mind
     - [todo: mind, heart, soul; are they all the same? not really... the mind is more thinking, the soul is more moving, and the heart is more loving.
 The soul is the life or the spirit of a person.]
   - the body of rathewolf, a digital home for my photos 'n videos
   - the heart of rathewolf, a digital home for my most beloved things (perhaps like my personal wall of photos: people and places)
   - the soul of rathewolf, a digital home for the things that move my soul (???, art works?: poetry, Humans of Taiwan, documentaries, the streets, the world)

-[willowolf](https://willowolf.com) (willowolves?), my wills; paths, directions, *desires*
+[willowolf](https://willowolf.com) (willowolves?), my wills; paths, directions, *desires*, ideals
   - [the way of fighting games](https://willowolf.com/fga), a digital community space focused on fighting games
   - [the way of experimental games](https://willowolf.com/ega), a digital community space focused on experimental games
-  - [the way of nature's guardian](https://willowolf.com/nga), a digital community space focused on the true way to live: with nature, slowly, uncivilized
+  - [the way of nature's guardian](https://willowolf.com/nga), a digital community space focused on the natural way to live: with nature, slowly, uncivilized